 I am an accused in a criminal case, and I want to produce some evidence which I stored in my laptop and pen drive.
 How to present that electronic evidence in the trial?
 What is the procedure for the production of electronic evidence?

 The advent of information technology has changed the scenario of crime.
-It also influenced with a drastic impact upon the judicial system.
+It also influenced a drastic impact on the judicial system.
 Today, most information stored in electronic devices like the server, computer, mobile, cloud storage, memory card, DVD, pen drive.

 Data stored in these devices form a distinct piece of document, i.e. electronic document.
 Therefore, the Indian Evidence Act includes this electronic information as a piece of documentary evidence.
 Hence, the court admits such an electronic record stored in these devices as evidence of the fact.